CRImier/Easy-Session-Manager/README.md

 # Download
 https://addons.mozilla.org/en-US/firefox/addon/easy-session-manager/

-# Version: 0.0.2
+# Version: 0.0.3
-Added import functionality for json.
+Set tabs to auto discard but the curently active one.

 # Images
 ![1 Default interface with no sessions. ](images/pic1.png)